Navigating the file system

 Superuser

 sudo is a widely used command in Linux, short for superuser do.
 It allows users to execute tasks that require administrative or root permissions.
 When you use sudo, the system prompts you to authenticate yourself with a password.
-This command is typically used to perform actions like installing applications or accessing critical files that necessitate elevated privileges.
+This command is typically used to perform actions, like installing applications or accessing critical files, that require elevated privileges.
 You should be careful when running commands with superuser access to avoid unintended consequences.

 apt-get is a command line tool for handling Advanced Package Tool (APT) libraries in Linux.
 It enables you to manage software packages, including retrieving information, updating, installing, and removing software and its dependencies.
 Running apt-get commands necessitates the use of sudo privileges.
 You can use sudo apt-get update and sudo apt-get upgrade to synchronize package files from sources and install upgrades.